 Step 6.
 Ability to Pay

-The Regional Water Board are required to assess a permittee’s ability to pay the ACL amount and consider the effect the ACL amount has on a permittee’s ability to continue in business.
+The Regional Water Board is required to assess a permittee’s ability to pay the ACL amount and consider the effect the ACL amount has on a permittee’s ability to continue in business.
 Importantly, the Regional Water Board is under no obligation to ensure that a permittee has the ability to pay an ACL amount; the Regional Water Board must only consider these factors when imposing an ACL amount.
 The ability of a permittee to pay an ACL amount is determined by its income (revenue minus expenses) and net worth (assets minus liabilities).
+If staff makes an initial showing that a discharger has sufficient income or net worth to pay the proposed liability, then the burden of proof on this factor shifts to the discharger to produce sufficient evidence that it lacks an ability to pay.
 In this case, the Discharger is a luxury resort developer that owns 82 properties in Sonoma County comprising at least 250 acres, with an assessed value of $19,995,079 in 2017 according to the County of Sonoma Assessor’s Office.
 Because the Site is still under development, staff is not aware of any income the Discharger receives.
 However, the assessed value of approximately $20 million, with no evidence of liabilities approaching or exceeding that amount, provide a sufficient basis to believe that Discharger has a net worth sufficient to cover the ACL amount.
 Even if the Discharger produced evidence of liabilities exceeding $20 million, it would need to provide at least two additional pieces of information in order for staff to perform a more complete analysis of Discharger’s ability to pay: (1) the value of all assets presently held by Discharger (including the market value – not assessed value – of any real property) and (2) the expected value to the Discharger of the Saggio Hills development, once completed.
 Based on the currently available information, the Prosecution Team has determined the Discharger has the ability to pay the ACL amount and continue in business.

 Step 7.
 Economic Benefit